 What does the Jaguar symbol mean?

 The symbol features a jungle cat, reflecting the brand’s focus on performance and luxury.
-The Leaping Jaguar emblem is a sleek silver cat jumping with a snarling face.
+The Leaping Jaguar emblem is a sleek silver cat leaping, its snarling face visible.
 This pose demonstrates the company’s commitment to agility, speed, and forward motion.
-It represents movement and power, keeping with the manufacturer’s reputation as a producer of high-performance vehicles.
+It represents movement and power, consistent with the manufacturer’s reputation for producing high-performance vehicles.

 What animal is the Jaguar logo?